 It is for this reason that NDVH is sometimes referred to as a scarless hysterectomy or scarless surgery.

 Vaginal hysterectomy when technically possible is the best route for the removal of uterus as it is done through a natural opening and there are no cuts or incisions.
 But when the vaginal route if not technically possible, then the laparoscopic route is preferred as it involves very small incisions on the abdomen.

-When the uterus is very large or if ovarian disease coexists then sometimes even a laparoscopic hysterectomy may be difficult and an open surgery is preferred.
+When the uterus is very large or if there is suspicion of malignancy, then sometimes even a laparoscopic hysterectomy may be difficult and an open surgery is preferred.

-Your gynecologist may suggest the NDVH surgery procedure in case of
+Your gynecologist may suggest this procedure in case of

-“A non-descent vaginal hysterectomy (NDVH) requires skill, expertise and practice to remove the uterus through the natural hole in the vagina.”
+“A non-descent vaginal hysterectomy (NDVH) requires skill, expertise and experience to remove the uterus through the natural hole in the vagina.”